Sarah Mardini: In popular culture

 The Mardini sisters' early life and flight from Syria to Germany was described in Yusra Mardini's autobiographical book Butterfly.
-Further, Sarah and Yusra Mardini are the main characters of The Swimmers, a biographical film based on their story, directed by Sally El Hoseini and produced by Stephen Daldry; Sarah and Yusra are portrayed by real-life sisters Manal and Nathalie Issa.
+Further, Sarah and Yusra Mardini are the main characters of The Swimmers, a biographical film based on their story, directed by Sally El Hosaini and produced by Stephen Daldry; Sarah and Yusra are portrayed by real-life sisters Manal and Nathalie Issa.
 The film premiered at the Toronto International Film Festival on 8 September 2022 and released for streaming by Netflix in November 2022.

 On 10 March 2023, the German section of Amnesty International announced an 89-minute documentary film about Sarah Mardini titled Sara Mardini: Gegen den Strom (Against the current).
 Starting on 23 March 2023, the film was shown in several German cities in the presence of Sarah Mardini, Seán Binder and director Charly Wai Feldman.
-Later that year, this documentary was broadcast by German public television and the German-French channel ARTE.
+Later that year, this documentary was broadcast by German public television and the German-French TV channel ARTE.